 The Months of June to September and December to February are profoundly liked by various Uganda gorilla safari undertakers.
 The rain which are experienced in the months of March to May and from late September to November present challenging conditions for gorilla trekkers as the hilly landscapes which they are meant to hike become slippery and traversing the dense jungle like the impenetrable forest of Bwindi becomes intensely difficult considering the rate of vegetation growth and down pours that accompany the trekkers during the activity whose duration is not certain but estimated between 2 – 8 hours.
 However, it should be noted that being tropical Africa, despite the downpours that might present themselves every day, the sun has to appear for some good hours in a day.

 The conditions in the tourist generating areas are also a factor when it comes to the question of when to visit.
-The varying climatic conditions especially in the close to Polar Regions marked by various seasons especially the extremes of winter and summer have got an effect on when to undertake gorilla tours to Uganda and Rwanda.
+The varying climatic conditions especially in the close to Polar Regions marked by various seasons especially the extremes of winter and summer have got an effect on when to undertake gorilla tours in Uganda and Rwanda.
 For example, in the continental lands of Europe, the number of travelers interested in going for holiday increase during the summer period and it decreases during winter seasons.

 The promotional attempts of destination marketing agencies also have got an effect on when to visit.
 The tourism bodies in destination countries like Uganda Wildlife Authority in Uganda tend to offer discounted gorilla permits especially in the months of April, May and November from $600 from foreign nonresidents to $350 which is a good discount that in turn entices travelers to plan gorilla safari tours to Uganda.
 During these seasons, accommodation establishments also offer discounted rates for travelers on Uganda gorilla safari and tours.